Benoit-Lorcy/pathfinding-robot/README.md

 # Pathfinding Robot
-A* Pathfinding Robot from txt mazes
+A* Pathfinding Robot on txt mazes

 Has graphical/terminal mode